 Hackers locked down the network of Monroe College, which operates four locations in the New York City area, in a July 10 ransomware attack.
 While the college continues to work offline, the hackers demanded 170 bitcoin (worth approximately $2 million) to restore the system.
 The NYPD is investigating the incident as “grand larceny committed by extortion.”

 A phishing email that targeted county employees allowed hackers to access the payroll system of Arlington County, Virginia.
 County officials claim that resident data did not get compromised in the attack, only the data of county employees.
-The county beefed up cyber security since the attack, while the Arlington County Police Department continues to investigate the incident.
+The county beefed up security since the attack, while the Arlington County Police Department continues to investigate the incident.

 Premera Blue Cross is still feeling the fallout from a 2014 data breach that exposed the personal information of more than 10 million people.
 Last week, Premera, the largest health insurer in the Pacific Northwest, reached an agreement with the attorneys general of 30 states on a $10.4 million settlement.